starlake-ai/starlake/docs/user/howto/load.rst

 * The ack extension for ack files. "ack" by default.
 * Raw file extensions to recognize.  "json", "csv", "dsv", "psv" by default.

-The ingestion pipeline also automatically recognize compressed files with the extension "tgz", "gz" and "zip".
+The load pipeline also automatically recognize compressed files with the extension "tgz", "gz" and "zip".
 These files are uncompressed in a temporary location and each raw file in the archive is ingested if the filename matches a file pattern in one of the schema in the domain,